jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Standard ESB vs Custom ESB
 --------------------------

 Standard [ESB's](#the-esb-concept) can be complex and difficult to learn, requiring specialized training and expertise.
 But we could also build a *custom* one.
-Either way, we would have to *custom program* the [message conversions](aspects.md#conversion) anyhow, and design a [`Canonical`](#canonical-model) model, which is basically all of the work.
+Either way, we would have to program the [message conversions](aspects.md#conversion) anyhow, and design a [`Canonical`](#canonical-model) model too, which is basically all of the work.
 The concepts might be easier to implement than you think.
 Building a custom [`ESB`](#the-esb-concept) yourself may certainly be an option.

 ESB Model